What is the GDPR?

 - Data Portability: Data subjects may demand their personal data in a ‘commonly used and machine-readable format’ and may transmit this data to another organisation.

 - Privacy by Design: This concept means that organisations must create and put in place GDPR compliant systems and processes from the start.
 As opposed to adding various measures in an ad hoc manner post-factum.

 You can read more details about the key changes here: https://www.eugdpr.org/key-changes.html

 Blue Lynx is GDPR Compliant Recruitment Agency

-As a recruitment and HR services company, Blue Lynx receives a lot of data in the form of CVs, employment contracts, etc. Blue Lynx has already taken many measures to ensure the safety and privacy of all individuals who interact with us, and so many of these added rulings will not require us to implement changes.
+As a recruitment and HR services company, Blue Lynx receives a lot of data in the form of CVs, employment contracts, etc. We have already taken all necessary measures to ensure the safety and privacy of all individuals who interact with us.
+Many of these added rulings will not require us to implement changes.

 What Does the GDPR Mean for Job Seekers?

-The GDPR means that we all, as citizens of the EU, will receive better protection which is something Blue Lynx is pleased about.
+The GDPR means that we all, as citizens of the EU, will receive better protection.
+This is something Blue Lynx is pleased about.
 Job seekers will now have better control over what type of personal data agencies store and process.
-We are taking steps to ensure that we are in line with the new rulings ahead of time, as we believe in the importance placed on privacy and security by the GDPR.
-So you can be assured that your data is safe with Blue Lynx when you register as job seeker.
+We believe in the importance placed on privacy and security by the GDPR.
+So you can be assured that your data is safe with Blue Lynx when you register as a job seeker.

 - EU GDPR website: https://www.eugdpr.org/